kataras/iris/README.md

 ## License

+The project name "Iris" was insipired by the Greek mythology[*](https://en.wikipedia.org/wiki/Iris_(mythology)).

-Iris is licensed under the [3-Clause BSD License](LICENSE).
-Iris is 100% free and open-source software.
+Iris Web Framework is free and open-source software licensed under the [3-Clause BSD License](LICENSE).

-For any questions regarding the license please send [e-mail](mailto:kataras2006@hotmail.com?subject=Iris%20License).
+For any questions regarding the license please send [e-mail](mailto:iris-go@outlook.com?subject=Iris%20License).